Unitarian Universalism: Lack of formal creed

-In May 2004, Texas Comptroller Carole Keeton Strayhorn ruled that Unitarian Universalism was not a "religion" because it "does not have one system of belief", and stripped the Red River Unitarian Universalist Church in Denison, Texas, of its tax-exempt status.
-However, within weeks, Strayhorn reversed her decision.
+In May 2004, Texas Comptroller Carole Keeton Strayhorn ended the tax-exempt status of the Red River Unitarian Universalist Church in Denison, Texas, because it was not a religious organization that has just one system of belief.
+The church's board president said he was shocked by the Comptroller's decision "because the Unitarian church in the United States has a very long history."

+A 1997 ruling by the Texas Supreme Court stated that the Texas Comptroller cannot deny tax-exempt status to a religious group because it has multiple belief systems.

+A week later, the Comptroller's general counsel informed the Red River Unitarian Universalist Church that he had reviewed their application for tax exemption and had determined that it "is an organization created for religious purposes" and would be granted the tax exemption.

 Confusion with other groups

 There are separate movements and organizations who hold to classical Unitarian or Christian universalist Christian theology and neither belong to the Unitarian Universalist Association nor consider themselves Unitarian Universalists.
 The American Unitarian Conference and the Christian Universalist Association are the two most significant organizations representing these theological beliefs today.
 Christians who hold these beliefs tend to consider themselves the true Unitarians or Universalists and heirs of the theological legacy of the original American Unitarian Association or Universalist Church of America, and they do not wish to be confused with Unitarian Universalists.
 The Unity Church is another denomination that is often confused with Unitarian Universalism.